lemorian/go-mongo-streams/README.md

 Install The Package And Follow The Below Steps.

 ###### 1 ) Create a SubscriptionManager :
 Create a new Subscription Manager using the NewSubscriptionManager function.
-It takes in a pointer of a mongodb database as an argument.
 Typically one Subscription Manager is enough for a mongodb database instance.
 A Subscription manager holds multiple publishers.
 Each of which is responsible for listening to a single change stream event.
 ```go
 var err error